-Aerospace Science and Leadership Education I - AFJROTC 1 Grades 9-12
+Aerospace Science and Leadership Education I - AFJROTC 1 Grades 9-12 One credit/One year Prerequisite(s): None

 The first year course is predominantly a historical perspective of the role of the military throughout the history of the United States with emphasis on aerospace developments and their influence on National Policy and objectives worldwide.
 In addition, the course provides leadership experiences that help to develop positive attitudes toward authority, responsibility, and self-discipline.
 There is also concentrated study on the history of the American flag and the customs and courtesies rendered to it.